rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
+          "result": {
-          "result": ["X124-JYI", "2325"],
+	      "trade": ["X124-JYI", "2325"],
+	      "ethereum_transaction": ["0xfoo", "0xboo"]
+	  },
           "message": ""
       }

-   :resjson list result: A list of action identifiers that will be ignored during accounting
+   :resjson list result: A mapping to a list of action identifiers that will be ignored during accounting for each type of action.
    :statuscode 200: Actions succesfully queried
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.